-- For creating the surveys offer your potential customers some rewards for completing them.
-It can be some content, branded spreadsheets, giveaways, your product extended trial or discount, etc. Feedier is good software for this.
+- For creating the surveys, offer your potential customers some rewards for completing them.
+It can be some content, branded spreadsheets, giveaways, your product extended trial or discount, etc. Feedier is a good software for this.
 Check it out!

 - Make your surveys engaging and entertaining.

-For the distribution of your survey – I suggest the following things:
+For the distribution of your survey – I suggest the following:

 Show to your Competitors’ Customers the “Light Side of the Force!”

-Here’s the hard truth, no matter how boring it is:
+Here is the truth, no matter how tedious it can be:

 We need to create a real relationship with our potential customers.

-If you want to be really better than your competitors, then ignore almost the everything you learned before.
-Emails are not too good for that.
+If you want to be better than your competitors, then ignore almost everything you had learned before.
+Emails are not good for that.
 They are too much cold.
-You need to create a warmer engagement with them.
+You need to create a warmer connection with them.